stanley-gu/standardsCh/chapter.md

 ### CellML Repository

-The CellML Model Repository (<http://www.cellml.org/models>) is a similar effort, containing biochemical pathway models that have been described in peer-review publications, expressed in SBML.
-Similarly, JWS Online (Olivier and Snoep, 2004) is a repository of kinetic models describing biological systems, and ModelDB (Hines et al., 2004) is a database which stores published models in the field of computational neuroscience.

-CellML (Lloyd et al., 2004) and the CellML Model Repository are part of the IUPS Physiome Project (Hunter and Nielsen, 2005) effort to create a virtual physiological human.
+The CellML Model Repository (<http://www.cellml.org/models>) is a similar effort, which contains hundreds of biochemical pathway models that have been described in peer- review publications.[@beard2009cellml].
+CellML and the CellML Model Repository are part of the IUPS Physiome Project effort to create a virtual physiological human [@hunter2005integration].
 The explicit representation of modularity, together with the flexible nature of the CellML language which allows the description of a diverse range of cellular and subcellular systems, are two essential features of CellML with regards to its role in the Physiome Project.

 Initially the CellML Model Repository started out as a set of examples to illustrate how the language could be applied to describe various biological